anBertoli/go-microservice-project/README.md

 Grafana is a metrics visualization tool.
 It could scrape metrics from different systems, in this case from Prometheus.
 Nginx will redirect requests starting with _/grafana_ to the Grafana dashboard (protected with its own auth system).
 When using Prometheus as the Grafana data source, metrics can be queried with the PromQL query language.

-The following image display a typical Grafana dashboard with some insightful metrics about the REST API utilization.
+The following image displays a typical Grafana dashboard with some insightful metrics about the REST API utilization.

 ![grafana dashboard](./assets/grafana.png "grafana")